APosTel-team/APosTel-team.github.io/README.md

 - `layout:`  This should always be set to `default`, as we have only impmemented 1 style of layout.
 - `nav:`  When `true`, this will allow the page to be listed in the navagation bar.
 Set to `false` to hide it from there.
-- `order:` Controls the location of this pages label in the navataion side bar.

 ## License